NLog/NLog/issue-labeling.md

 When a new issue is submitted at GitHub, it will be labeled.

-We use the following guidline:
+We use the following guideline:

 * preferably, each issue has a label, although this isn't a goal.
 The goals is to get a nice overview where we stand & if there a lot of issues.
 * Bug-reports, even non-confirmed bugs are labels under `bug`.